 MORE THAN A WEEK: Springer, accompanying Reiher, inverted Sandwich

-THERE IS ONLY ONE FACE-TO-FACE: inverted Reiher, Sandwich
+THERE IS ONLY ONE IN-PERSON EVENT: inverted Reiher, Sandwich

-Does the response to these questions already indicate a tendency towards one of the models?
-If the terms Reiher, Springer, and Sandwich in the context of blended learning models are still unfamiliar to you, I recommend that you first read this article.
+Does answering these questions already indicate a tendency towards one of the models?
+If you are unfamiliar with the terms Reiher, Springer, and Sandwich in connection with models for Blended Learning, I recommend that you first read this article.

 Do you already know the basic models?
-Then let me now introduce you to what the accompanying and inverted special forms mean in detail!
+Then I will now introduce to you what the accompanying and inverted special forms mean in detail!

 Special Forms of the Most Popular Models in Blended Learning

-Springer, Reiher, and Sandwich are the basic models that determine whether you implement your blended learning in a constant switch between offline and online (Springer), in phases one after the other (Reiher), or with a concrete start and end (Sandwich).
-For these models, there are special forms that you should also consider when choosing an appropriate blended learning:
+Springer, Reiher, and Sandwich are the basic models that determine whether you design your Blended Learning in a continuous alternation of offline and online (Springer), in phases consecutively (Reiher), or with a specific start and end (Sandwich).
+There are special forms for these models that you should also consider when choosing a suitable Blended Learning:

 1. The Inverted Reiher

-The inverted Reiher: In this blended learning model, you start with a longer online phase, where you let participants learn basic knowledge on a topic, for example.
-At the end, a face-to-face event takes place, where all participants are at the same level.
+The inverted Reiher: In this model for Blended Learning, you start with a longer online phase, during which you let participants learn foundational knowledge about a topic.
+A final in-person event takes place, where all participants are on the same page.

 2. The Accompanying Reiher

-The accompanying Reiher: In this blended learning model, you do not conclude the training with online units – as with the “typical” Reiher – but with a practical test.
-This can be, for example, a phone call or an event where you, as the trainer, give the participant final feedback.
+The accompanying Reiher: In this model for Blended Learning, you do not conclude the training with online units – as with the "typical" Reiher – but with a practical test.
+This could be a phone call or an event where you provide the participant with final feedback as the trainer.

 3. The Inverted Sandwich

-The inverted Sandwich: In this blended learning model, you start and end with (at least one) face-to-face event.
+The inverted Sandwich: In this model for Blended Learning, you start and end with (at least one) in-person event.
 In between lies an online phase that should last more than a week.

 Infographic: The 6 Most Popular Models in Blended Learning